mosaicdao/mosaic.js/docs/setup/README.md

   auxiliary.web3,
   {
     deployer: origin.deployer,
+    // The owner of an organization contract has all privileges:
     owner: origin.organization,
+    // Some privileges are delegated to an admin:
     admin: origin.organization,
+    // Workers are optional and can help with some simple tasks:
     workers: [],
+    // Workers always expire at a certain block height:
     workerExpirationHeight: '0',
   },
   {
     deployer: auxiliary.deployer,
+    // The owner of an organization contract has all privileges:
     owner: auxiliary.organization,
+    // Some privileges are delegated to an admin:
     admin: auxiliary.organization,
+    // Workers are optional and can help with some simple tasks:
     workers: [],
+    // Workers always expire at a certain block height:
     workerExpirationHeight: '0',
   },
   origin.txOptions,